top of page

 #8 Layering know-how for retail staff and customers.

-Chuck is an Outdoor Gear Coach team member based in the USA.
-He is an outdoor retail staff trainer (see picture left), a retired chemical engineer, an EMT, and an active mountaineer.
+This is a dialogue about retail training between Mike Parsons, UK and Chuck Kukla, an Outdoor Gear Coach team member based in the USA.
+He is an outdoor retail staff trainer for REI (see picture below), a retired chemical engineer, an EMT ( emergency medic) and an active mountaineer.
+Mike Parsons, co-founder of Outdoor Gear Coach and a former gear maker and designer at Karrimor and OMM, is active in many mountain activities.
+See ‘about us’

-What is your perspective on training outdoor retail staff?
+Mike to Chuck, What is your perspective on training outdoor retail staff?

-Chuck.
-“Let's imagine the typical in-store scenario.
+CK: “Let's imagine the typical in-store scenario.

 Customers enter our store with a perceived need to buy a new garment.
 In some cases, customers know exactly what they want, but in many cases, they only know what they think they need”.

-Chuck.
-Yes, we have an area in-store where we give advertised talks on certain days/dates, but these don't directly relate time-wise to the one-on-one sale situation.
 A customer buying a garment doesn’t think of it as a layer that needs to be functionally compatible with and sized to fit into their existing set of garment layers.
 I ask a series of questions to set the stage for a decision and the best choice for the customer.

 Chuck: I ask a few questions to enable me to give the best advice.